gobuild/gobuild/README.md

 3. Wait for some minute, the binary will be packaged done.

 ## Adanvanced
-1. Define how to the build process.
+1. Define how to specify the build command.

 	You need install `gopack` before doing anything.